hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 genomics_data  raw_fastq  README.txt  reference_data
 ```

-`ls` stands for 'list' and it lists the contents of a directory.

 There are five items listed.
 What are they?
-We can use a "modifier" with `ls` to get more information; this modifier is called an argument (more below).
+We can use a "modifier" with `ls` to get more information.
+This modifier is called an argument (more below).

 ```bash
 ls -F